teaching-on-testbeds/mlops-chi/snippets/setup_env.md

 ::: {.cell .markdown}

 The Ansible client has been installed to: `/work/.local/bin`.
 In order to run `ansible-playbook` commands, we will have to add this directory to our `PATH`, which tells the system where to look for executable files.
+We also need to let it know where to find the corresponding Python packages.

 :::